gabrielgt/EvergineDocs/manual/get_started/install.md

 ![Graphics](images/InstallDependencies.jpg)

-Once installation process is completed, you will be ready to launch Evergine.
-See [Evergine Launcher](../evergine_launcher/index) for more information.
+Once installation process is completed, you will be ready to launch Evergine with the Evergine Launcher.
+First thing you can do is [creating a project with Evergine Launcher](../evergine_launcher/create_project.md).

 ![Graphics](images/InstallLaunch.jpg)